akshaykarle/dropwizard-snapci-sample/README.md

 Hit the ground running with Dropwizard and Snap

-# Setup:
+## Setup:

-* Run the unit tests and create the jar using
+* Run the unit tests and compile the jar into the target dir.

 ``` mvn test package ```